Stop Kids’ Holiday Greed Before it Starts

 - Something to Read

-Focus on Giving — Show kids how it feels good to give by helping out those in need during the holidays.
+Show kids how it feels good to give by helping out those in need during the holidays.
 Most communities have programs that allow you to ‘adopt a family’ for the holidays or choose a name off a tree to be a child’s Christmas Angel.
 Explain to your kids that not everyone is as fortunate as they are, and some families need help to celebrate the holidays.
-Your kids will love helping to choose essentials and gifts.
+Your kids will love helping choose essentials and gifts.
 The joy of giving to others is sure to keep kids’ holiday greed in check.